sonic-net/SONiC/doc/mgmt/gnmi/SONiC_GNOI_Server_Interface_Design.md

 Currently, most SONiC operation and configuration management requires directly using CLI on the device.
 This document proposes the addition of gNOI API to SONiC to modernize SONiC operation management.

+GNOI (gRPC network operations interface) is supported through OpenConfig.
+All gNOI services and documentation are available on the [OpenConfig page](https://github.com/openconfig/gnoi).
+OpenConfig defines and implements a common, vendor-independent software layer for managing network devices.

 # Scope
-This document describes the high level design of SONiC gNOI Server Interface.
+This document describes the high level design of SONiC gNOI Server Interface, as well as the gNOI APIs necessary for SONiC operation management.

 GNOI support comes as a natural extension to preexisting gNMI support.
 GNOI RPCs are exposed on the same server/port as the gNMI server.
 For more information regarding gNMI, please refer to the [gNMI HLD](https://github.com/ganglyu/SONiC/blob/012afe049a707da87ac258c8aca5c501172d0f33/doc/mgmt/gnmi/SONiC_GNMI_Server_Interface_Design.md).